What is "Smart Imaging"?

 Requests are processed in the order in which they are received by Technical Support, according to the Wait List.

-There may be a long lead time because enabling smart imaging involves clearing the cache.
+There may be a long lead time because enabling Smart Imaging involves Adobe clearing the cache.
 Therefore, only a few customer transitions can be handled at any given time.

-The transition to smart imaging clears out your cache at the CDN because it involves moving to a new configuration of Dynamic Media Classic or Dynamic Media on AEM.
+There is no risk to a customer web page.
+However, you should be aware that the transition to Smart Imaging clears out your cache at the CDN because it involves moving to a new configuration of Dynamic Media Classic or Dynamic Media on AEM.

 During the initial transition, the non-cached images directly hits Adobe's origin servers until the cache is rebuilt again.
 Because of this, Adobe plans to handle a few customer transitions at a time so that acceptable performance is maintained when pulling requests from our origin.
 For most customers, the cache is fully built up again at the CDN within ~1 to 2 days.